Welcome

 Exam Warning

 If a schedule, annex, or appendix is referred to but not attached or identified at execution, or if multiple inconsistent versions exist, the court may find there is no binding agreement on the relevant point.
+Courts usually ignore negotiation drafts when interpreting a signed contract; do not rely on pre‑contract discussions to cure missing or ambiguous attachments.
 Always confirm all referenced documents are attached and final.

 Revision Tip